marcelfarres/Farres-M-QLSC612/README.md

 3. Create and install conda env running:

     `conda env create --file phacking.yml`

+4. Activate the env.

+    `conda activate phacking`

-4. Run the assignment (you can use the notebook or the py script)
+5. Run the assignment (you can use the notebook or the py script)

     - Script: `python myanalysis.py`